Pressing Soft Plastic // ONLINE TUTORIAL

 -

-Direct support with Luke through the comment section of each lesson
+Direct support through the comment and chat section

 If you can iron a shirt, you can upcycle soft plastic!
 No special tools, training or knowledge needed... all you need is: